-OpenNFV [14] is a comprehensive project launched by HP, built around a proposed open reference architecture, encompassing a service portfolio, and enforced by an ecosystem of ISVs, NEPs and application developers.
+OpenNFV [12] is a comprehensive project launched by HP, built around a proposed open reference architecture, encompassing a service portfolio, and enforced by an ecosystem of vendors, operators and application developers.

 HP architecture is aligned with the ETSI model, and HP has a number of active contributors in the NFV ISG.
 OpenNFV main components are a NFV Infrastructure and a NFV Orchestrator module, in turn based on HP Converged Infrastructure and HP Converged Cloud propositions.
 It also capitalizes on the SDN role, and on HP's SDN technology assets.
-It is a modular architecture, basically vendor agnostic and allowing a modularized approach to NFV take-up.
-A high level picture of OpenNFV architecture is presented in Figure 4.
+It is a modular architecture, basically vendor agnostic and allows a modularized approach to NFV take-up.
+Figure 5 shows the open model behind the OpenNFV architecture.